Achille Liénart: Biography

 Born in Lille to a bourgeois family of cloth merchants, Liénart was the second of the four children of Achille Philippe Hyacinthe Liénart and Louise Delesalle.
 He studied at College Saint-Joseph, the Seminary of Saint-Sulpice in Paris, the Institut Catholique de Paris, Collège de Sorbonne, and the Pontifical Biblical Institute in Rome.
 He was ordained to the priesthood on 29 June 1907, and then taught at the Seminary of Cambrai until 1910, and then at Lille until 1914.
 During World War I Liénart served as a chaplain to the French Army, and did pastoral work in his hometown from 1919 to 1928.
 As a priest, he championed social reform, trade unionism, and the worker-priest movement.

 On 6 October 1928 he was appointed Bishop of Lille by Pope Pius XI.
 Liénart received his episcopal consecration on the following December 8 from Bishop Charles-Albert-Joseph Lecomte of Amiens, with Bishops Palmyre Jasoone and Maurice Feltin serving as co-consecrators, in Tourcoing.
 He was created Cardinal Priest of S. Sisto by Pius XI in the consistory of 30 June 1930.
 By coincidence, one of the first priests he ordained, on 21 September 1929, was Marcel Lefebvre.
 Liénart's and Lefebvre's paths were intertwined during the following years, even serving both on the Central Preparatory Commission for the Second Vatican Council.
 And it was Liénart who, as cardinal, in 1947 consecrated Lefebvre (who had been appointed as Apostolic Vicar of Dakar in Senegal), to the episcopate.

 During the German occupation, Liénart initially supported Philippe Pétain, but was greatly opposed to Nazi Germany.
+Shortly after the Armistice of 22 June 1940, Liénart along with Cardinal Gerlier and Cardinal Suhard attended a meeting with Vichy officials and presented them with a list of demands from the Church to Pétain, with the reintroduction of Catholic education highlighted as the most important issue.
+Vichy France accepted these demands, and General Maxime Weygand remarked that “France deserved her defeat; she was beaten because her governments for half a century have chased God from school”.
+However, in late July of 1940, Liénart was arrested by Nazi authorities along with Cardinal Roques and accused of being “Jew-lovers”, along with charges of planning actions to subvert the Nazis, and plotting against the German Reich.
+Their arrest was a part of a larger anti-church action in occupied France, as Nazi authorities also targeted the Catholic Institute of Paris and headquarters of Catholic daily La Croix, which was raided and pillaged.
+Liénart blamed Vichy for its submission towards Nazi Germany and allowing persecution of the Church; in August, Liénart sent Cardinal Baudrillart a letter full of “violent accusations against Vichy, its spirit, its government.”
+Liénart would remain hostile to Vichy ever since, questioning “if Pétain is even worthy of the praise being heaped upon him in Paris.”